 - Patients (particularly children) who start ART and attain low HIV viral load and improved CD4 counts may have prophylactic therapy safely discontinued.

 - Worsening of condition after starting therapy.

 - Extrapulmonary infection (typically affecting the bone marrow, liver, spleen, lymph nodes, gut and eyes).

 The use of ART has made significant changes to the prognosis of HIV-related pulmonary infections.
-Currently, the most common HIV-related pulmonary infection diagnosed in high income countries is bacterial pneumonia, and in developing countries, tuberculosis.
-An American study of hospitalised patients reported a mortality rate of 10.3%.
-Mortality is about 10-20% in mild-to-moderate cases, rising to 65% in patients who require artificial ventilation.
-Due to restricted access to optimal medical care, PCP remains a common AIDS-defining illness in high income nations and is associated with significant morbidity and mortality.
+Currently, the most common HIV-related pulmonary infection diagnosed in high-income countries is bacterial pneumonia, and in developing countries, tuberculosis.
+In a 2018 17-year retrospective study overall in-hospital mortality was 25.4%, increasing to 58% if ICU admission was required.
+Due to restricted access to optimal medical care, PCP remains a common AIDS-defining illness in high-income nations and is associated with significant morbidity and mortality.

 Further reading and references

 Truong J, Ashurst JV; Pneumocystis (Carinii) Jiroveci Pneumonia

 Salzer HJF, Schafer G, Hoenigl M, et al; Clinical, Diagnostic, and Treatment Disparities between HIV-Infected and Non-HIV-Infected Immunocompromised Patients with Pneumocystis jirovecii Pneumonia.
 Respiration.
 201896(1):52-65. doi: 10.1159/000487713.
 Epub 2018 Apr 10.